 What is Ketamine?

-What is ketamine-assisted psychotherapy?
+What is ketamine-assisted psychedelic therapy?

 Who is it for?

-Ketamine-assisted psychotherapy is an alternative treatment option for people seeking relief from depression, anxiety, trauma, or other major life challenges.
+Ketamine-Assisted Psychedelic Therapy is an alternative treatment option for people seeking relief from depression, anxiety, trauma, or other major life challenges.
 This modality can work in conjunction with other forms of treatment, or can be used when other forms of treatment have not achieved one’s desired results or efficacy.
 It is also for people who are interested in depth work, spiritual experience, and personal exploration.

 Is it a safe treatment?